 What is the Politics Passport?

 At Acadia, a degree in Politics is not confined to the classroom.
 The Politics department encourages you to engage in “political activity” both on and off-campus by attending different events.
-The Politics Passport is about experiences not grades (read that twice!).
+The Politics Passport is about experiences not grades.
 It’s a non-credit course required each year for Politics majors, intended to help you develop different kinds of political connections*.
 You will receive a physical Politics Passport to collect stamps.
-All you have to do is share your experiences on social by tweeting @AcadiaPolitics and use the hashtag #polspass.
-Make sure that when you go to an event, you get a Politics faculty member to confirm your attendance by scanning your Passport.
+All you have to do is share your experiences on social by tweeting @AcadiaPolitics and using the hashtag #polspass.
+Make sure that when you go to an event, a Politics faculty member confirms your attendance by scanning your Passport.
 If there is no faculty member at the event, you can document your attendance by taking a selfie!

 Check out other university options in Nova Scotia here at Campus Guides.